ConductorOne/baton-google-workspace/README.md

   baton-google-workspace [command]

 Available Commands:
-  completion         Generate the autocompletion script for the specified shell help               Help about any command
+  capabilities       Get connector capabilities completion         Generate the autocompletion script for the specified shell help               Help about any command

 Flags:
-  -f, --file string                         The path to the c1z file to sync with ($BATON_FILE) (default "sync.c1z")
+      --administrator-email string          An administrator email for the google workspace account. ($BATON_ADMINISTRATOR_EMAIL)
+      --client-id string                    The client ID used to authenticate with ConductorOne ($BATON_CLIENT_ID) --client-secret string                The client secret used to authenticate with ConductorOne ($BATON_CLIENT_SECRET) --credentials-json string             Json credentials for the google workspace account.
+Mutual exclusive with file path. ($BATON_CREDENTIALS_JSON)
+      --credentials-json-file-path string   Json credentials file name for the google workspace account.
+Mutual exclusive with credentials JSON. ($BATON_CREDENTIALS_JSON_FILE_PATH)
-      --customer-id string                  The customer Id for the google workspace account. ($BATON_CUSTOMER_ID) --domain string                       The domain for the google workspace account. ($BATON_DOMAIN) --administrator-email string          An administrator email for the google workspace account. ($BATON_ADMINISTRATOR_EMAIL)
+      --customer-id string                  The customer Id for the google workspace account. ($BATON_CUSTOMER_ID) --domain string                       The domain for the google workspace account. ($BATON_DOMAIN) -f, --file string                         The path to the c1z file to sync with ($BATON_FILE) (default "sync.c1z") -h, --help                                help for baton-google-workspace
-      --credentials-json-file-path string   Json credentials file name for the google workspace account. ($BATON_CREDENTIALS_JSON_FILE_PATH)
-  -h, --help                                help for baton-google-workspace
-      --log-format string                   The output format for logs: json, console ($BATON_LOG_FORMAT) (default "json") --log-level string                    The log level: debug, info, warn, error ($BATON_LOG_LEVEL) (default "info") -v, --version                             version for baton-google-workspace
+      --log-format string                   The output format for logs: json, console ($BATON_LOG_FORMAT) (default "json") --log-level string                    The log level: debug, info, warn, error ($BATON_LOG_LEVEL) (default "info") -p, --provisioning                        This must be set in order for provisioning actions to be enabled. ($BATON_PROVISIONING)
+  -v, --version                             version for baton-google-workspace

 Use "baton-google-workspace [command] --help" for more information about a command.